 The story is set in a dystopian near-future of an indeterminate year of the 21st century in a nameless authoritarian European country during the Christmas season.
 Terrorist bombings are frequent and the government's war on these enemies of the state has lasted for a few decades.
 In a government office a man sitting in a room full of teletype machines swats a fly on the ceiling; the fly falls off the ceiling and into one of the teletypes, changing the name on one printout from "Tuttle" to "Buttle."

 At the Buttle home the family is peacefully trimming their Christmas tree.
 Men burst into the apartment upstairs and cut a large hole in the floor, dropping down into the Buttle's apartment.
 After his wife is forced to sign several forms, Buttle is arrested and taken away.

 Sam Lowry (Jonathan Pryce) is a low-level government employee for the nation's Ministry of Information (MOI), often daydreaming of saving a beautiful maiden.
 One day he is assigned the task of trying to rectify an error created by a government mishap, causing the arrest and incarceration of a Mr. Harry Buttle instead of a suspected terrorist, Harry Tuttle.
 His boss, Mr Kurtzmann (Ian Holm), is flustered by the appearance of a compensation check issued to Mrs Buttle for her husband.
 Sam is asked to transfer the funds directly to Mrs Buttle's bank account.
 The request is sent back because she doesn't have a bank account.
 Sam says he'll drive out to her flat and deliver the check in person.

 He discovers Jill Layton (Kim Greist), the upstairs neighbor of the Buttles, is the same woman as in his dreams.
 Jill is trying to help Mrs. Buttle find out what happened to her husband, but she has gotten tired of dealing with the bureaucratic paperwork and the run-around from various departments at MOI, while unbeknownst to her, she is now, in turn, considered a terrorist friend of Tuttle for trying to report the mistake of Buttle's arrest.
 When Sam tries to approach her, she is very cautious and avoids giving Sam full details, worried the government will track her down.

-Sam is taken to be tortured by his old friend, Jack Lint (Michael Palin), as he is now considered part of an assumed terrorist plot including Jill and Tuttle.
-However, before the torturing process can start, Tuttle and other members of the resistance shoot Jack and save Sam, blowing up the Ministry building as they flee in a hail of gunfire.
+Sam is taken to be tortured by Jack Lint, as he is now considered part of an assumed terrorist plot including Jill and Tuttle.
+However, before Jack can begin, Tuttle and other members of the resistance shoot Jack and save Sam, blowing up the Ministry building as they flee in a hail of gunfire.
 As they try to disappear into the crowds, Tuttle's disappearance is more surreal and mysterious -- littered paperwork that had been lying in the streets suddenly adheres itself to his body.
 When Jack tries to help him, Tuttle's body has disappeared inside the paper.

 The scenes become more dream-like as Sam runs to his mother at a funeral.
 The funeral is described as that of Mrs. Terrain (Barbara Hicks), a friend of his mother's who over the course of the film has suffered increasing "complications" as she has submitted to the "acid treatment" of Dr. Chapman (Jack Purvis), a rival of Dr. Jaffe and whose technique Sam's mother does not hold in high regard.
 Other than Mrs. Terrain, recently deceased due to her cosmetic surgery gone wrong, Sam's mother, thanks to Dr. Jaffe's repeated surgery, now seems as if she's in her 20s again, looking exactly like Sam's love interest Jill, and is surrounded by a flock of juvenile admirers younger than Sam himself.
 She refuses to help and, falling into Mrs. Terrain's seemingly bottomless coffin, he then continues to run from the police in streets that more and more resemble the concrete and brick walls of his nightmare daydreams.

-However, it is quickly revealed all of Sam's adventures of the past few minutes, including the happy ending is all happening inside Sam's head when in front of the idyllic scene, two faces come into view staring at the camera, that of Jack and of Mr. Helpmann (Peter Vaughan), who as Deputy Minister of the Ministry of Information is the system's highest official we see in the film.
-What they are looking at, as they now realize, is Sam having become insane at Jack's hands.
+However, it is quickly revealed all of Sam's adventures of the past few minutes, including the happy ending, are all happening inside Sam's head.
+In front of the idyllic scene, two faces come into view staring at the camera, that of Jack and of Mr. Helpmann (Peter Vaughan), who as Deputy Minister of the Ministry of Information is the system's highest official we see in the film.
+What they are looking at, as they now realize, is Sam having become catatonic at Jack's hands.
 Apparently the whole escape from the Ministry of Information and the scenes afterwards were all part of a dream that Sam had while being tortured.
 Seeing that Sam is too far gone to reveal any more information, Jack gives up trying to torture Sam further.
-Sam is left still sitting in his chair with a smile on his face, humming "Brazil" as Jack moves Mr. Helpmann in his wheelchair away from the scene.
+Sam is left still sitting in his chair with a smile on his face, quietly humming "Brazil" as Jack moves Mr. Helpmann in his wheelchair away from the scene.